 Special Events and Holiday Recipes

-During a family gathering, people prefer cooking at their homes than to visiting a restaurant.
+During a family gathering, people prefer cooking at their homes to visiting a restaurant.
 Cooking together presents them with an avenue to bond.

 It's, therefore, a good idea when you share with them recipes that they prepare during such events.
 Your subscribers may share information on the source of the great ideas with their loved ones, thus increasing your circle of customers.